 When I first heard about Elena Walch I was instantly intrigued.
 How often are women celebrated for boldly challenging the status quo?
 Not nearly enough.
 Before we left on our latest South Tyrolean adventure, my husband, Vin, and I made plans to visit her estate.
 The trip did not disappoint.

-We park and meander through Tramin’s winding passageways toward the winery.
-The village peacefully invites you into the past.
-And if we were here on any other day I would have likely let its seductive stillness transport me.
+Tramin peacefully invites you into the past.
+Gothic German and Italian Renaissance influences dance effortlessly together from one cobblestone to the other.
+If we were here on any other day I would have let its seductive stillness transport me to the Middle Ages.
 I make mental notes on sights to revisit later.

 Anna Marsoner, our guide for the morning, soon greets us with a wide, warm smile.
 We exchange introductions and begin our tour by following her to the winery’s newest addition.

-Built in 2015, the cellar holds immense stainless steel fermentation tanks.
-An LED display glows from a nearby wall and Anna shows us how the winery applies climate control technology to produce vintages to exacting standards.
+We walk over to an LED display glowing from a nearby wall.
+Anna’s hand dances over the screen showing us how the winery applies climate control technology to produce vintages to exacting standards.

-Moving on we venture deeper into the cellar entering a vast room that looks to be carved out of a mountain.
+Moving on from the new fermentation cellar we venture deeper into the mountain entering a vast room that looks to be a thousand years old.
 Here, more massive steel fermenting tanks stand against stone walls naturally cooling the cellar air.
+Staring at these vino-vinifying giants, we begin to get a sense of the vast amount of wine Elena Walch produces at the estate.

 Anna ducks us into a tunnel that runs to a dark cavernous area.
 It looks like we are walking through a passage that belongs deep within the belly of a castle.
 We encounter rows of French and Slovenian oak barriques masterfully aging wine into expressions distinct to Elena Walch.